hashicorp/design-system/wiki/Website-Changelog.md

 - Entries should use complete sentences but be short, clear, and descriptive enough to be helpful.
 - Use past tense.
 - Entries should always end with a period.
+- If there are changes to multiple components in the same entry, each change should be described in its own paragraph (and list of details, if needed)

 ### Consistent terminology
 - Use consistent terms for different types of changes: